 Towards the end of the set, we get the only words from Robyn for the night, words that are unusually reflective for an artist who tends to say close to nothing at all while she is performing.
 In advance of moving into the last song of the night, Robyn says, “Chicago!
 When I was a little girl in Sweden, I grew up listening to the [house] music that comes from this city.
 The music from this city was very, very important to me.”
 I am glad that she more explicitly says what her performance has implicitly been suggesting throughout the night.
 After singing the first few songs of the set alone, Robyn is joined onstage by a young black male dancer, one whose invocations of vogue gesture towards the black queer history of Chicago as a city.
 Although she is still not as explicit as in a recent interview (where Robyn comments, “From the bottom of my musicality, I’m inspired by black music; I’m totally aware where I’m pulling from, but I think there’s been a new understanding for me about how sensitive you have to be”), this acknowledgement of the importance of house music to pop music—and to Robyn’s particular take on pop music—is an important one.
 It additionally helps make the dancer, whose blackness is a stark contrast to the Scandanavian whiteness with which he shares the stage, seem slightly less tokenistic and slightly more intentional (although I am curious from where exactly this young black person is from).

 As Robyn makes this monologue, I come face to face with my own intellectual journey over the course of the past six years.
 Originally applying to M.A. programs at NYU with a research statement about 2010s (white queer female) synthpop, my Master’s advisor, thankfully, encouraged me to go back to disco, house, and 70s pop before I dove any deeper into the 2010s.
 It was a moment that pushed me into the 1980s for my dissertation research—and allowed me to bring a more nuanced racial analysis to my music writing in general.
-Through spending so much with music that black artists had made for their survival, I became politicized in ways that would not have previously been possible.
+Through spending so much time with music that black artists had made for their survival, I became politicized in ways that would not have previously been possible.
 In this way, black music has changed not just my research but also my life.
 At the same time, I am well aware that no number of black friends or black women I’ve desired (and more) can change the fact that I have never experienced life as a black person.
 I thought about this in a new way after breaking up my girlfriend in Austin, when some friends and I drove to Houston to see and hear Kelela a few weeks after that relationship’s demise.
 Take Me Apart would become the album for my healing from that breakup, an album that is interlaced with Kelela’s pain of healing as a black queer woman in a country and world hostile to her.
 What does it mean to heal with pain that is racialized, gendered, and sexualized?
 Conversely, what does it mean to embrace joy that is not your own through music?
 These are the questions that I am always asking myself with my work and my life, the stakes of which Robyn helped remind me during her set at Pitchfork.